 In her most recent outside-the-home position, Michele was responsible for creating program and parent handbooks, leading parent orientations, writing and enforcing discipline policies, and hosting family nights.
 Her love of learning and ability to relate to people of all ages make her an expert on all aspects of family life.

 Michele grew up playing games every Sunday at Grandma's family dinner.
 Upon learning of her knack for winning all games of speed and word skill, Michele was hooked.
 Family favorites still include classics like Spoons, Nerts, Balderdash, and Pictionary - all of which grandma is allowed to cheat at.
 Michele worked in several children's programs where she was responsible for creating diverse daily activities for students in grades K-12.
 She brought her love of games and competitive spirit into daily activities with the kids as a means to relate and teach.
 As mom to a kindergartener, Michele now plays more Pop the Pig and Twister than she cares to admit.

 In her previous work with non-profits Michele was challenged to provide new and exciting toys to kids of all ages within a nearly non-existent budget.
 That meant a lot of creativity and yard sale shopping!
 Michele particularly loves to find multiple uses for standard toys and new ways to play games, typically with an emphasis on promoting education and social skills.

 Hobbies and Interests

 Michele is and always has been an avid reader and creative soul.
 Her library is now overrun with children’s books, which are read daily, and she is an aspiring children’s author.
+In 2016 Michele authored six stories for an anthology published by the writing group she belongs to titled Here: In This Time or Place.
 Michele also enjoys the great outdoors, especially camping and hunting for beach glass.
 Three things Michele is addicted to are board/card games, reality TV, and food/wine - particularly Reese's Peanut Butter Cups!